michaelnowotny/cocos/README.md

 device_pool = cocos.multi_processing.device_pool.ComputeDevicePool()
 </pre>

-To construct the batches, separate the arguments to the function into
+To construct the batches, separate the arguments of the function into
 *   a list of args lists and (one list per batch)
 *   a list of kwargs dictionaries (one dictionary per batch)